Register with a doctor & health care info

 Even if you do not plan to be sexually active while studying, it's good to be prepared.
 You can discuss forms of contraception with your GP.

-If you would like to have an STI Screening in person and do not have any symptoms, Florence Nightingale Community Hospital Sexual Health Services offer ‘sit and wait’ drop in sessions
+If you would like to have an STI Screening in person and do not have any symptoms, Florence Nightingale Community Hospital in Derby offer ‘sit and wait’ drop in sessions.
+For opening times and further information, please see the hospital website.

-If you would prefer to book an appointment or would like to access further information about emergency contraception or other services that are available please visit Your Sexual Health Matters or call 0800 3283383.
+If you would prefer to book an appointment or would like to access further information about emergency contraception or other services that are available please visit Your Sexual Health Matters.

 Find your local sexual health service